Handbook of Basal Ganglia Structure and Function, Volume 24

 Part F: Basal Ganglia Function and Dysfunction

-40. Drug Addiction: the Neural and Psychological Basis of a Compulsive Incentive Habit
+Chapter 33.
+Drug Addiction: The Neural and Psychological Basis of a Compulsive Incentive Habit

 Description